GMC Yukon Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a GMC Yukon are $1,008 a year with full coverage.
-Comprehensive insurance costs on average $180 a year, collision costs $202, and liability is estimated at $468.
-A liability-only policy costs approximately $518 a year, with high-risk insurance costing $2,162 or more.
-Teen drivers cost the most to insure at $4,034 a year or more.
+The average insurance rates for a GMC Yukon are $1,008 a year for full coverage.
+Comprehensive insurance costs an estimated $180, collision insurance costs $202, and liability coverage costs around $468.
+Buying just liability costs as low as $518 a year, and insurance for high-risk drivers costs $2,162 or more.
+16-year-old drivers cost the most to insure at up to $4,034 a year.

 Average premium for full coverage: $1,008

-Rate estimates include $500 physical damage insurance deductibles, 30/60 split liability limits, and includes both medical and UM/UIM coverage.
-Prices are averaged for all U.S. states and Yukon trim levels.
+Prices are based on $500 policy deductibles, liability limits of 30/60, and includes UM/UIM and medical coverage.
+Prices are averaged for all states and for all Yukon models.

 Price Range Variability

-For the average 40-year-old driver, GMC Yukon insurance rates go from as low as $518 for basic liability insurance to a high of $2,162 for a high-risk insurance policy.
+For a driver around age 40, GMC Yukon insurance rates range from as low as $518 for a discount liability-only rate to the much higher price of $2,162 for a driver that may need high-risk insurance.

 Urban vs. Rural Price Range